Pipes of War

 ‘I think they might be onto something,’ said HyJean, who had been studying the photo closely.
 ‘It was definitely limescale in the pipes, and it looks like he’s covered in the same stuff.’

-‘Maybe that’s how he’s getting up through the pipes,’ suggested the captain, as he started to piece together the parts of the puzzle in his head.
-‘Controlling the limescale and using it to pull people down.’
+‘Oh!
+Maybe that’s how he’s getting up through the pipes,’ suggested Flush, as he started to piece together the parts of the puzzle in his head.
+‘Controlling the limescale, making it spread and using it to pull people down.’

-‘That seems a bit farfetched,’ said Flush.
+‘That seems a bit farfetched,’ said the captain.

-‘Does it?’ asked HyJean.’
+‘Does it?’ asked Flush.

-‘Yes, this… Limescale,’ he said, making sure to do air quotes when he said the name to show he thought it was a silly idea to name the villain, ‘He’s been coming up the pipes in various places and taking people.
-The limescale – the stuff, not the creature – can grow up the pipe and snatch people; another perfect example why you should always wash your hands.
-If this man had washed his hands, the cold water would’ve repelled the limescale and he might still be alive.’
+‘Yes, this… Limescale,’ she said, making sure to do air quotes when she said the name to show she thought it was a silly idea to name the villain, ‘he’s been coming up the pipes in various places and taking people.
+The limescale – the stuff, not the creature – can grow up the pipe and snatch people.
+Think about it, the first time it happened, the water had been turned off.
+The second time, he didn’t wash his hands and probably stayed at the sink a little too long.
+Mr Daley said that the victim liked to check himself out in the mirror.
+Maybe the water was keeping it at bay.’

 ‘He is still alive,’ Flush pointed out.
 ‘Limescale’s got him working down in the reservoir.’